duty-bound/ramda/Ramda.md

 #### comparator

-Returns a cfunction that does a
+Returns a comparator function that returns
 ## Filtering

 ## Sorting